 The second disadvantage of distilled water is most people do not enjoy drinking it.
 Distilled water has been demineralized, and is often described as flat or bland in taste.
 For people wondering, “what is demineralized water?”, it is simply water with the dissolved minerals and salts removed.
 Minerals and salts like magnesium and calcium, which harden water, also give it some of the taste many of us have come to expect.
 Since distillation nearly completely removes any mineral content in water, many people find the taste strange.

 Reverse osmosis is one of the most common water filtration systems in both residential and industrial settings.
 Reverse osmosis is used by millions of people to provide clean, filtered drinking water.
 It is also used in desalination plants to turn seawater into freshwater, in industrial agriculture to give greater control over the PH of the soil, in the production of pharmaceutical products, and in food and beverage production.

 The best way to understand the reverse osmosis process is by getting a sense of how osmosis works first.
 Osmosis is a natural process involving the movement of solvent from a solution with a low concentration of solutes to a solution with a high concentration of solutes across a semipermeable membrane.
 This movement is due to a force known as osmotic pressure.

-The point of osmosis is to achieve equilibrium on both sides of a membrane.
+The point of reverse osmosis water is to achieve equilibrium on both sides of a membrane.
 When one side has a higher concentration of solutes and a lower concentration of liquid, the liquid flows from the other side until the solution on both sides of the membrane is the same.

 Osmosis is how plants get nutrients from the ground.
 The soil is a solution with a low concentration of solutes, and the plant has a high concentration of solutes.
 Water flows through the semipermeable membrane of the roots into the plant.